edatsika/CitiesAnalytics/README.md

 ## Overview

 This project aggregates city-level metrics using data fetched from **DBpedia** and processed with **Hadoop streaming**.
-Metrics include:

-- Total number of events per city
-- Average air quality index (AQI)
-- Events per 100k population

-SPARQL is used in a preprocessing step to fetch city metadata, which is then combined with local event data in Hadoop.
+This project processes city data from DBpedia to calculate event statistics and air quality indicators.
+It uses Hadoop Streaming for map-reduce processing and Python for mapper and reducer scripts.
+The workflow is containerized with Docker, including services for Hadoop (namenode, datanode) and a SPARQL client to fetch city data.

 ---